Handi-Care Intl.

 Search

-In 2015, for the first time, HCI started sending Canadian OTs, PTs to India, along with Canadian OT, PT students.
-From 2015 to 2018, a total of 39 OTs and PTs, from Canada, USA and Australia, have volunteered at ASSA.
-They have provided mentorship and supervision to the Canadian OT, PT students and to the OTs, special educators and PTs at ASSA.
+In 2015, for the first time, HCI started sending Canadian volunteers OTs, PTs and SLPs to India, along with Canadian OT, PTand SLP students and on their own as volunteer therapists.
+From 2015 to 2022, a total of 62 OTs, PTs and SLPs, from Canada, USA and Australia, have volunteered at ASSA.
+They have provided mentorship and supervision to the Canadian OT, PT students and to the OTs, special educators, SLP, PTs and other service proviers at ASSA.
 In addition, they have provided direct client interventions and support.
-This has been done with keeping sustainability in mind – i.e. trying to educate staff at ASSA on their interventions, so that it can continue on, even after their departure.
+This has been done with keeping sustainability in mind – i.e. trying to exchange knowledge with staff at ASSA on their interventions, so that it can continue on, even after their departure.
+In addition, it has been an enriching and learning experience for the Canadian volunteers.

-With the various Canadian university affiliations, we have developed, we expect to have students from Jan – Dec in any given year.
-In 2019, we will be sending SLP students, alongside an SLP volunteer supervisor to ASSA.
-HCI is also recruiting SLP volunteers for 2020.
+With the 10 Canadian university affiliations, we expect to have students from Jan – Dec in any given year.

 Direct client care will be a greater focus when Canadian PTs, OTs, SLPs are at ASSA without Canadian students.
 That being said, a large focus is still on mentorship and teaching for both ASSA staff and Canadian students, so that the work done makes a sustainable difference over the long term.
 The area of focus can be tailored towards the Canadian therapist experience / interest.